Kabul airlift of 1928–1929: Background and the Afghan civil war

 The first open rebellion against Amanullah's rule came from the Shinwari tribe who were angered by the imposition of various laws, including the requirement to wear European dress, the rule that required them to send a quota of their daughters to Kabul for education and the impositions of taxes (they had never previously paid tax).
-The Shinwaris attacked Jalalabad, cutting off Peshawar road.
-Amanullah responded by using his fledgling Air Force, including Russian refugee pilots, to bomb the Shinwaris.
+The Shinwari attacked Jalalabad, cutting off Peshawar road.
+Amanullah responded by using his fledgling Air Force, including Russian refugee pilots, to bomb the Shinwari.
 The use of foreign "infidels" to subjugate Muslims roused other tribes to revolt and the country descended into civil war.

 Effects on British Legation

 In the situation of turmoil, an opportunist leader called Habibullah Kalakani and his 3,000 disaffected tribesmen entered the conflict.
 They attacked Kabul on 14 December 1928, capturing the forts to the north-west of the city.
 Habibullah then advanced on the Asmai Heights, to the west of the Legation, and although checked by Amanullah's forces, Habibullah was not prevented from turning towards Kabul on a route which took him past the British Legation.
 Sir Francis met Habibullah at the gates of the Legation.
 With the Legation situated between the rebel army and Government-controlled city, the British were effectively isolated.
 The Legation lost wireless communications with British India, having sent their last message on 16 December which requested the evacuation of women and children.